Conflict Management Styles

 Problem Solving

-Problem solving takes time, but it is time well spent.
+Problem solving takes time, but it is often time well spent.
 The person with this style takes into account the interests of both parties and seeks what is in the best interest of all concerned.
 The person with this style is willing to "drop the rock."

 In my estimation, it is akin to what Stephen Covey describes as "Win/Win" and "Win/Win or No Deal" paradigms.